ujjwalkumar1212/Project-Charter-Group-D/index.md

 As a user I would like to have a good interface as it looks good As a user I also would like to get information as soon as I click submit button.

+Instructor Perspective
+As a professor, I would like to conduct surveys and pages should be very effective in the perspective.
+As a professor, I have to grant access of students details and codewords.
+As a professor, I have to upload student details and codewords as necessary.

 Sravya Kancharla - As a user I want to make an app which can be more specific so that we have competency levels with others.